josephmjoy/robotics/python_robotutils/NOTES.md

 the echo tests hang - again waiting for the listening thread to exit, but the thread is waiting on `recvfrom`.

-TODO :
-1. Figure out how to properly the message rate for the stress tests in `TestRobotComm`.
-A value of 5K works on the Elitebook.
-A value of 1K works on the Pi.
-2. Need to take a step back and come up with a datagram listening scheme that works on both Windows and the Pi.
-Investigate asynchronous I/O

 ## February 14, 2018A JMJ: Attempting to get unit tests to run on the Pi
 Testing is on `babybot-pi`, the Raspberry Pi B+ on the Baby Bot.
 It is running Raspbian stretch lite,